Miss Jerry: The Picture Play

-No intact set of slides for Miss Jerry is known to exist.
+No intact set of slides for Miss Jerry are known to exist, however several full frames from the play indirectly survive as they were included in contemporary publications of the screenplay and novelization.

 Plot

 After finding out that her father is suffering financial problems, Jerry Holbrook decides to start a career in journalism in the heart of New York City.
 While working she falls in love with the editor of her paper, Walter Hamilton.
 After being offered a job in London, the couple initially have problems but Jerry accepts Walter's marriage proposal and they leave for London together.